Frequently Asked Questions

 How do my credits transfer to PLU?

-All courses evaluated by PLU for transfer are searchable on the PLU Equivalency Guide.
-If your course is not listed, it just means the credit hasn’t been evaluated yet.
+All courses already evaluated by PLU for transfer are searchable on the PLU Equivalency Guide.
+If your course is not listed, it does not mean the course is not transferrable; just that PLU has not received the course on an official transcript to date.

 Do my transfer credits impact my PLU GPA?